-Purchasers of automobiles and light-duty trucks from Nissan and Infiniti dealers often finance their purchases by entering into retail installment contracts with Nissan and Infiniti dealers, who then sell the contracts to NMAC, including its Infiniti Financial Services division.
-These contracts are referred to as "receivables," and the underlying vehicles are referred to as the "financed vehicles."
+Purchasers of automobiles and light-duty trucks from Nissan- and Infiniti-branded dealers and, in limited circumstances, other dealers not affiliated with Nissan- or Infiniti-branded dealers that operate dealerships franchised by other manufacturers often finance their purchases by entering into retail installment contracts with such dealers, who then sell the contracts to NMAC, including its Infiniti Financial Services division.
+These contracts are referred to as "receivables," and the underlying new, near-new and used automobiles and light-duty trucks, together with all accessions thereto, are referred to as the "financed vehicles."
 The purchasers of the financed vehicles are referred to as the "obligors."
 The terms of the contracts must meet requirements specified by NMAC.